cybozu-go/meows/docs/design.md

       future time, for example 20 min later.
 1. The Slack agent notifies the result of the job on a Slack channel.
 1. Users can extend the failed runner if they want to by clicking a button on Slack.
-1. The Slack agent is running a WebSocket process to watch extending messages.
+1. The Slack agent is running a WebSocket process to watch extending messages from Slack.
 If it receives a message, it annotates the `Pod` manifest with the designated time.
 1. `Pod` sweeper periodically checks if there are `Pod`s annotated with the old timestamp, and if any, it deletes `Pod`s.

-### Runner's state management
+### How Runner's state is managed

-A runner `Pod` has the following state as a GitHub Actions job runner.
+A Runner `Pod` has the following state as a GitHub Actions job runner.

 - registered: `Pod` registered itself on GitHub Actions.
 - initialized: `Pod` finished the initialization.